 You may be able to take medications or other measures to reduce such side effects.

-Based on your age and health history, your doctor may recommend lower doses or different types of chemotherapy or radiation for your conditioning treatment.
+Based on your age and health history, you may receive lower doses or different types of chemotherapy or radiation for your conditioning treatment.
 This is called reduced-intensity conditioning.

 Reduced-intensity conditioning kills some cancer cells and suppresses your immune system.
 Then, the donor's cells are infused into your body.
 Donor cells replace cells in your bone marrow over time.
 Immune factors in the donor cells may then fight your cancer cells.